SNTag/.dotfiles/emacs-26.2/readme.md

 Using Markdown
 --------------
 If interested, my thesis writing approach uses Markdown, lualatex, and pandoc.
 The paper can be written in markdown notation with latex commands, and processed using pandoc to generate PDFs.

+**NOTE** I have a finished system that has not been uploaded to github yet.
+I will do so when I have the time.

 [Pandoc scholar](https://github.com/pandoc-scholar)
 [Pandoc-Latex-NUS-thesis](https://github.com/SNTagore/Pandoc-Latex-NUS-thesis )

+# Lisp snippets of interest

+## Borg-Collective

+Styled after the Star-Trek Borgs (like several packages on git), my emacs files are organized in a system I like to call the Borg-Collective.
+I have a file called Hive-mind which is used to let emacs know where to find all my lisp files of interest.
+Each file is written for one mode or feature.
+This has helped in separating my code into neat digestible chunks, compared to the single massive init that I had previously.

 ## Customization based on system OS

+**NOTE** I do not use these codes anymore.
+Use of just linux has made them unnecessary.
+Leaving it up in case it helps sometime in the future.

 ### To load custom el files based on system